Porteous Riots

-The Porteous Riots surrounded the activities of Captain John Porteous (c.
-1695 – 1736), Captain of the City Guard of Edinburgh, Scotland, who was lynched by a mob for his part in the killing of innocent civilians while ordering the men under his command to quell a disturbance during a public hanging in the Grassmarket, Edinburgh in April 1736.
+The Porteous Riots surrounded the activities of John Porteous, Captain of the City Guard of Edinburgh, Scotland, who was lynched by a mob for his part in the killing of innocent civilians while ordering the men under his command to quell a disturbance during a public hanging in the Grassmarket, Edinburgh in April 1736.
 Although the rioters were generally supportive of the convicted smugglers, Porteous seems to have been a somewhat overbearing official, despised by the mob and the underclasses of Edinburgh society.

 Riot

 In April 1736 three convicted smugglers, Andrew Wilson, a "notorious smuggler", William Hall and George Robertson, had been tried and condemned to death.
 While Hall's sentence was commuted to exile, Wilson and Robertson awaited their fate in the condemned cell at Edinburgh's notorious Tolbooth Prison next to St Giles Cathedral.
-A few days before their execution the pair even tried to escape.
+A few days before their execution the pair tried to escape.
 Wilson removed a bar from the cell window but became stuck "being a very stout man" and blocked Robertson's escape.

 On 14 April 1736, Andrew Wilson and George Robertson were publicly hanged in the Grassmarket.
 However, when the body of Wilson was cut down by a sailor, Captain Porteous of the City Guard reacted by grabbing a musket and firing at the sailor.
 Unfortunately he missed and killed a man standing behind in the crowd.
 Porteous ordered the City Guards to fire on the enraged crowd, killing a further five people.
 In the ensuing riot, the hangman, Porteous, and the city guards sought refuge in the City Guardhouse on the Royal Mile where the situation worsened.
 This prompted the Lord Provost of Edinburgh to instruct Captain Porteous to call out the entire City Guard, furnish them with powder and shot, and ensure the guardhouse was not stormed by the rioters.

 Accounts of events that followed are confusing but what is certain is that Captain Porteous initially instructed his troops to fire above the heads of the crowd.
 However, in so doing, they wounded people in the windows of the surrounding tenement buildings which just made the crowd even more violent.
 As panic set in, Porteous ordered the City Guard to shoot directly into the mob which led to the deaths of another six people.
 However, the rioters retreated and the streets quietened.